 The manufacturer will contact the third party certifier to request certification of any quality control employee identified by the Quality Control Manager.
 The third party certifier or plant Quality Control Manager shall test one portion of a formaldehyde solution based on the manufacturer's range in expected formaldehyde emissions; the employee to be certified shall test another portion of the same solution.
-The results of each test must be within 0.05 micrograms per milliliter (μg/ml) of each other a range of concentrations established by the third party certifier, to verify the correlation of the quality control test method.
+The results of each test must be within a range of concentrations established by the third party certifier, to verify the correlation of the quality control test method.